-Round opens

-11 February 2013
+Round opens 11 February 2013

-Briefing event (webinar)

-19 February 2013
+Briefing event (webinar) 19 February 2013

-Registration Deadline

-20 March 2013, noon
+Registration Deadline 20 March 2013, noon

-Application Deadline

-27 March 2013, noon
+Application Deadline 27 March 2013, noon

 Download the brief at

-/competitions

-Technology Strategy Board
+Image: Leonora Oppenheim Technology Strategy Board Driving Innovation

-Driving Innovation

-Designing in Circles

-Project Director, Sophie Thomas reflects on the investigations, debates and suppositions coming out of the project so far.

-If we had a fully working circular economic system what would be different?
-Well, apart from maybe the air being cleaner and no weekly black bin collections probably quite a lot.
-For starters, things would definitely need re-naming: 'waste' could become 'food' and 'consumers' could shift to 'users'.
-Business relationships would need re-writing, competitors would have to collaborate, companies might shift to sell service not product and everything will flow - perhaps more importantly everyone will know where it needs to flow to.
-This is a future built on continuous systems, logistics and abundant reusable resources.
-Our Great Recovery investigations have, so far, raised a number of important considerations for making the shift.
-You must:

-- Bring together different talent

-Designing for closed loop cannot be done in isolation.
+Designing for a Circular Economy by Sophie Thomas A new circular economic system demands fundamental shifts in business models for it to work.
+Companies may sell service not product.
+Things will need re-naming; waste will become food and consumers become users.
+Business relationships will need re-writing; competitors will need to collaborate, and everything will flow around.
+Perhaps more importantly everyone will know where it needs to flow to - a future built on continuous systems, logistics and abundant reusable resource.
+We are investigating the role of design in this circular system.
+Many political groups agree that 'design is key'.
+In order for design to be effective in shifting business towards this model certain things must be considered: "Designing for closed loop cannot be done in isolation.
+If you design for recovery you need to design with a recovery expert."
+A roomful of wasted talent Designing for closed loop cannot be done in isolation.
 If you design for recovery you need to design with a recovery expert.
-To capture as many resources as possible, at the recycling stage, you need to know what is valuable and why.
-This means you need a chemist and a material scientist next to you.
+If you want to capture as many resources as possible at the recycling stage you need to know what is valuable and why.
+This means vou need a chemist and a material scientist next to you.
 You also probably need someone who understands the economics of resource security and its influence on business models.
-If you want to design something that a user can fix and upgrade themselves then collaborative development with the brand and insight from an anthropologist, as well as those on the factory floor, is vital.
+If you want to design something that a user can fix and upgrade themselves then close development with the brand and insight from an anthropologist is vital as well as those on the factory floor.
 All these groups are represented on the circular network.

-- Get dirt under your fingernails.
+You don't need to design with all of them but you do need to know who should be sitting at your side.
+To illustrate this we have developed the Circular Network diagram on page 10.
+Getting dirt under the fingernails.
 The way to start re-designing for better results is by re-examining the current products outside-in.
-In some of the large Japanese electronics factories new designers will cut their teeth, in their first months, on a disassembly floor where products are taken apart for recycling.
-Here they understand what components go where, what job they do and what the value is of each component, allowing them to see room for improvement.
-Sitting in an electronics recovery facility with a hammer in your hands and broken e-waste in front of you is a very creative insightful proposition.
+In some of the large Japanese electronics factories a new designer will cut their teeth spending the first months on a disassembly floor where products are taken apart for recycling.
+Here they understand what Our current linear model components go where, what job they do and of take-make-dispose.